Łochów: History

-Early history

 Łochów has been known since the Middle Ages.
 The first mention of the town date back to the 14th century.
 Initially it was a princely settlement on the edge of the Kamieniecka Forest called Łochowiecz.

-The interwar period
+As of the late 19th century, Łochów had a brewery, distillery and water mill.
 In 1919, Łochów became the property of the Kurnatowski nobel family as dowry for Isabella Zamoyska.
 The new owner of Łochów was Eryk Kurnatowski.

+During World War II, Łochów was occupied by Germany from 1939 to 1944.

+In the years 1975-1998 the town administratively belonged to the Siedlce Voivodeship.

+Transport

+There is a railway station in Łochów, part of the important Polish railway line no. 6, connecting Zielonka in the Warsaw metropolitan area with Białystok and Kuźnica.